llccd/RDPWrapOffsetFinder/README.md

 - 32bit versions are not widely tested and may return wrong result

 - PDB symbol of termsrv.dll is needed.
 If the program outputs nothing, check your Internet connection to Microsoft symbol server.
 You can manually set environment variable `_NT_SYMBOL_PATH` to use a symbol proxy

+- If symbol is not available, you can try the `_nosymbol` version which manually search pattens. `_nosymbol` version only supports 64bit system.